Class HereTileResolver

 fromDescendantTile

-public long fromDescendantTile(long tileId) Returns the ancestor tile for the output level that is configured for thisHereTileResolver
+public long fromDescendantTile(long tileId) Returns the ancestor tile for the output level that is configured for thisHereTileResolver.- Parameters:

 -